Network Resource Management

 With Vision, we reduce the reliance on the knowledge of specific employees, and narrow the gap between requirement and result, by placing the management of Physical and Logical Resources, as well as business rules and automation, in a single unified system.

-Vision’s foundation is geospatial location (see graphic).
+The foundation of Vision™ is geospatial location (see graphic).
 Upon location, we layer Resources which we define broadly as People (Leads, Subscribers, Technicians, etc.) and Assets.
 Of Assets, the most critical to any Service providers are its Network Resources, which we divide into Physical and Logical Layers.

 To the Physical we assign assets that take up Physical space.
 These include cable, hardware, splice closures, or anything you can touch, upon which your network relies.
 Even though you cannot touch wireless spectrum, it is also part of this physical layer as it is the “connection” between a transmitter and receiver.
 These physical elements have relationships and connections to one another, which make up Master Circuits.
 Two fiber optic cables, for example, may connect to one another via fusion splice within splice closure.
 An ethernet switch may have connections to Category 6 cabling via RJ-45 ports.